Globe Gear Giveaway

-- Departments who receive gear agree that their department name, details from application essay, and photo may be used in media by Globe, DuPont, and the NVFC for the purposes of promoting the donation program.
+- Departments who receive gear agree that their department name, details from application essay, and photo may be used in media by Globe, DuPont Protection Technologies, and the NVFC for the purposes of promoting the donation program.

 Applicants that do not meet the stated criteria will be disqualified from the application process.

-The 2014 application period was open from February 12 – June 1, 2014.
+The 2016 application period will be open until June 1, 2016.
 After the application period has ended, the applications will be reviewed by an expert panel selected by the NVFC.
 Thirteen winning departments will be selected to receive four sets of gear each.
 Two to three winners will be selected each month between July and December.
 Winners will be contacted directly before the public announcement is made each month.

 The National Volunteer Fire Council (NVFC) is the leading nonprofit membership association representing the interests of the volunteer fire, EMS, and rescue services.
 The NVFC serves as the voice of the volunteer in the national arena and provides invaluable tools, resources, programs, and advocacy for first responders across the nation.
 Learn more at www.nvfc.org.